Double-soft limit and celestial shadow OPE from charge bracket: Preliminaries

-While both pairs of opposite corners have weights related by $(\Delta, J) \leftrightarrow (2 - \Delta, -J)$ for arbitrary spin-$s$, only the left and right corner entries are indeed one the shadow transform of the other.
-The duality between the top and bottom corner entries has been given an interpretation by means of SL$(2,\mathbb{C})$ representation theory in \cite{Freidel:2021ytz}, where dual soft gravitons $\tN_s$ have been identified with the sub-leading component $\Psi_0^{(s-2)}$ of the $\Psi_0$ Weyl scalar in the large-$r$ expansion around null infinity $\Psi_0=\sum_n^\infty \Psi_0^{(n)}/r^{5+n}$. {In the course of our analysis, we will devote a good amount of effort to comparing the OPE structure of dual soft gravitons $\tN_s$ and gluons $\tF_s$ (see Fig. \ref{fig:CD-YM-1}) to the one of their shadow counterparts, providing evidence of their matching.}
+The duality between the top and bottom corner entries has been given an interpretation by means of SL$(2,\mathbb{C})$ representation theory in \cite{Freidel:2021ytz}.
+In particular, representation spaces labeled by $(\Delta,J)$ and $(2-\Delta,-J)$ share a duality pairing through the following bilinear functional on the complex plane \be \la{bil_f}(\phi,\psi)= \int_{\mathbb{C}}d^2 z[\partial^{-\Delta-J-1}\bar\partial^{-\Delta+J+1}\phi]\psi, \ee where $\phi,\psi$ are elements of the representation space acting on $L^2(\mathbb{C})$, labelled by $(\Delta, J)$\footnote{Further details can be found in \cite{Gelfand-Book}.}.
+In the same work, dual soft gravitons $\tN_s$ have been identified with the sub-leading component $\Psi_0^{(s-2)}$ of the $\Psi_0$ Weyl scalar in the large-$r$ expansion around null infinity $\Psi_0=\sum_n^\infty \Psi_0^{(n)}/r^{5+n}$. {In the course of our analysis, we will devote a good amount of effort to comparing the OPE structure of dual soft gravitons $\tN_s$ and gluons $\tF_s$ (see Fig. \ref{fig:CD-YM-1}) to the one of their shadow counterparts, providing evidence of their matching.}

 In YM theory the two classes of celestial diamonds have the same pattern, with the limiting (zero-area) case corresponding now to $s=1$ and the number of spatial derivatives on each arrow varying as shown in Fig. \ref{fig:CD-YM}.